Perceptual error optimization for Monte Carlo rendering: Introduction

 \section{Introduction}

-Using Monte Carlo~(MC) sampling for rendering produces approximation error.
-This error can cause visually displeasing image artifacts, unless control is exerted over the correlation of the individual pixel estimates.
-A standard approach is to decorrelate these estimates by randomizing the assignment of samples to pixels, turning potential structured artifacts into white noise.
+Monte Carlo sampling produces approximation error.
+In rendering, this error can cause visually displeasing image artifacts, unless control is exerted over the correlation of the individual pixel estimates.
+A standard approach is to decorrelate these estimates by randomizing the samples independently for every pixel, turning potential structured artifacts into white noise.

-In digital halftoning, the error induced by quantizing continuous tone images has been studied extensively These studies have shown that a blue-noise distribution of the quantization error is perceptually optimal \cite{ulichney1987Digital}, achieving substantially higher fidelity than a white-noise distribution.
+In digital halftoning, the error induced by quantizing continuous-tone images has been studied extensively.
+Such studies have shown that a blue-noise distribution of the quantization error is perceptually optimal \citep{ulichney1987Digital}, achieving substantially higher image fidelity than a white-noise distribution.
 Recent works have proposed empirical means to transfer these ideas to image synthesis~\citep{georgiev16bluenoise,Heitz2019,Heitz2019b,Ahmed:HierarchicalOrdering}.
-Instead of decorrelating the MC pixel estimates, they carefully introduce \emph{negative} pixel correlation, exploiting the local smoothness present in typical images to push the spectral content of the estimation error to the high-frequency range.
+Instead of randomizing the pixel estimates, these methods introduce \emph{negative} correlation between neighboring pixels, exploiting the local smoothness in images to push the estimation error to the high-frequency spectral range.

-We propose a theoretical formulation of perceptual error for rendering which unifies previous methods in a common framework and formally justifies the desire for blue-noise error distribution.
-We extend the comparatively simpler problem of digital halftoning~\citep{Sullivan1991, Allebach1992, Pappas1999}, where the processed image is given, to the substantially more complex one of MC image synthesis, where such an image is to be generated.
-Our formulation bridges the gap between halftoning and rendering by interpreting the error distribution problem as a general extension of non-uniform multitone energy minimization halftoning, where the MC estimates are taken to be the admissible quantization levels in the halftoning setting.
-Through this insight virtually any halftoning method can be adapted to work with MC rendering.
-We demonstrate this by adapting representative methods from the three main classes of halftoning algorithms: dither-mask halftoning, error diffusion halftoning, and iterative energy minimization halftoning.
+We propose a theoretical formulation of perceptual error for image synthesis which unifies prior methods in a common framework and formally justifies the desire for blue-noise error distribution.
+We extend the comparatively simpler problem of digital halftoning~\citep{Book:Halftoning} where the ground-truth image is given, to the substantially more complex one of rendering where the ground truth is the sought result and thus unavailable.
+Our formulation bridges the gap between multi-tone halftoning and rendering by interpreting Monte Carlo estimates for a pixel as its admissible `quantization levels'.
+This insight allows virtually any halftoning method to be adapted to rendering.
+We demonstrate this for the three main classes of halftoning algorithms: dither-mask halftoning, error diffusion halftoning, and iterative energy minimization halftoning.